redips/Stack/docs/cookbook/admin_panel/page_titles.md

 To add an icon to the page title, you need to use Twig hooks configuration.

-Search the "title_block" in the Symfony debug profiler at the Twig hooks section.
+Search for "title_block" in the call graph of the Symfony debug profiler in the `Twig Hooks` section.
+We're going to reuse this hook and its template in our config file.

 <div data-full-width="false">